tuandev1l/caro-testing/README.md

 ```

 - Create PR on GitHub
-- CodeRabbitAI will review automatically
+- Wait for manual review and approval
-- Address all comments

 ### 6. Merge

 - All checks must pass
+- Manual approval required
 - Auto-merge when approved
 - Linear task auto-updates to "Done"